ensarware/Temp-Cleaner/README.md

-# Temp-Cleaner
+# TempDeleter

-TempDeleter — A fast and safe Windows temporary file cleaner.
-Clears Prefetch, Windows Temp, and User Temp folders with one click.
-Includes 3 separate modes so you can clean exactly what you want.
-No system harm, just boosts your PC performance.
-By Ensar Ware!
+Simple batch scripts by Ensar Ware to clean temporary files on Windows.

+Includes:
+- TempDeleter.bat (full clean: Prefetch, Windows Temp, User Temp)
+- only_delete_temp.bat (only Windows Temp)
+- only_delete_user_temp.bat (only user Temp)
+- only_delete_prefetch.bat (only Prefetch)

+Use at your own risk.
+Cleans only temporary/cache files.